 Proving fault may also involve showing that the defendant’s actions were intentional and done with a designed purpose or with certainty of the outcome to the plaintiff.

-Our experienced personal injury attorneys are skilled in handling a broad range of Kentucky injury claims.
+Our skilled personal injury attorneys are skilled in handling a broad range of Kentucky injury claims.
 Injury cases that we frequently manage include:

 Kentucky’s statute of limitations gives accident victims just one year from the date of the injury to file a personal injury claim.
 Many states give injury victims two years to file personal injury lawsuits, so it is important to remember the distinction for Kentucky.
 Our legal team can help you take swift action in filing a claim to make sure you meet the one year deadline.